sourcenetwork/docs.source.network/docs/query-specification/mutation-block.md

 ---
 # Mutation Block

 Mutations are the `write` side of the DefraDB Query Language.
-Mutations rely on the query system to properly function, as updates, upserts, and deletes all require filtering and finding data before taking action.
+They rely on the query system to function properly.
+Updates, upserts, and deletes, all require filtering and finding data before taking action.

 The data and payload format that mutations use is fundemental to maintaining the designed structure of the database.